keeperdog/docs-vuepress/docs/autodesk/micro-frontend.md

 # Qiankun

-## Introduction
+## Introduction - What is qiankun?

-Qiankun is one of an implementation of Micro Frontends, which based on single-page-application.
+Qiankun is one of an implementation of Micro Frontends, which based on [single-spa](https://github.com/CanopyTax/single-spa).
 It aims to make it easier and painless to build a production-ready micro frontend architecture system.

 Qiankun hatched from Ant Financial’s unified frontend platform for cloud products based on micro frontends architecture.
-After full testing and polishing of a number of online applications, we extracted its micro frontend kernel and open sourced it.
-We hope to help the systems who has the same requirement more convenient to build its own micro frontends application in the community.
+After full testing and polishing of a number of online applications, Ant f2e team extracted its micro frontend kernel and open sourced it.
+The frontend team hope to help the systems who has the same requirement more convenient to build its own micro frontends application in the community.
 At the same time, with the help of community, qiankun will be polished and improved.

 At present, qiankun has served more than 200 online applications inside Ant, and it's definitely trustworthy in terms of ease of use and completeness.

 ## What is Micro FrontEnd?

-It is a techniques, strategies and recipes for building a modern web app with multiple teams that can ship features independently.
+It's a techniques, strategies and recipes for building a modern web app with multiple teams that can ship features independently.

-目前主流的微前端方案包括以下几个：
+The current popular micro-frontend solutions include the following:：

 - iframe
-- 基座模式，主要基于路由分发，qiankun 和 single-spa 就是基于这种模式
+- The pedestal mode, mainly based on route distribution, qiankun and single-spa are based on this mode
-- 组合式集成，即单独构建组件，按需加载，类似 npm 包的形式
+- Npm packages, That is, build components separately and load them on demand
-- EMP，主要基于 Webpack5 Module Federation
+- EMP，based on Webpack5 Module Federation
 - Web Components

-Micro Frontend's architecture has the following core features:
+Micro Frontend's architecture has the following core values:

 - Technology Agnostic